chrisl8/ArloBot/README.md

 And also jump on the [Parallax Forums](http://forums.parallax.com/ "Parallax Forums") and start searching and asking questions!

-Now that the Arlo platform comes as a kit, things should be pretty straight forward, but we will all help you out with any problems you run into.
+Because the Arlo platform comes as a kit, building it should be pretty straight forward, but we will all help you out with any problems you run into.
 Ask questions in the [Parallax Forums](http://forums.parallax.com/ "Parallax Forums"), on [GitHub](https://github.com/chrisl8/ArloBot/issues "Create an Issue"), on the [ROS for Arlobot Google Group](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/ros-for-arlobot "ROS for Arlobot"), and on my [blog](http://ekpyroticfrood.net/ "My Blog").

 Once your robot is built, you can use this package.